RCL-NUS/NeuroMHE/README.md

 3. Run the **main_code_supervisedlearning.py** python file.
 4. In the prompted terminal interface, you will be asked to select whether to train or evaluate NeuroMHE.
 * Training: type 'train' without the quotation mark in the terminal.
 * Evaluation: type 'evaluate' without the quotation mark in the terminal.
 Subsequently, you will be prompted to select a trajectory for evaluation.
 There are a total of 13 agile trajectories within the complete NeuroBEM test dataset, as shown below.
+(Note that you can skip the training and directly evaluate the performance using the trained network model **Trained_model.pt** that is saved in the **trained_data** within the downloaded **SecVII-A (source code)** folder.)

      ![NeuroBEM test dataset](https://user-images.githubusercontent.com/70559054/227719146-8e29a75b-7619-46a9-92e1-00718121ec9f.png)